bistoonh/BPBS_rstan/README.md

 Please see it and let me know your opinion.
 You should have already installed "rstan" and "splines" library in R. I hope to be useful to a person.

-With Best Wishes for Stan Group,\n
+With Best Wishes for Stan Group,
 Bistoon